December 15, 2020

 Learn more: 401(k) Rollovers: What You Need to Know

 For many people, changing jobs is inevitable.
 But a job change shouldn’t have to disrupt your retirement savings.
 To help keep you moving towards your money goals, consider opening an IRA in addition to your 401(k).
-Remember, for 2020, the annual contribution limit is $19,500 for a 401(k) and $6,000 for an IRA.
+Remember, for 2020 and 2021, the annual contribution limit is $19,500 for a 401(k) and $6,000 for an IRA.
 Having both types of account can give you the opportunity to really maximize your retirement savings each year.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.